Tejada-Joyce/perfectas/README.md

 1.  **Information**

     This website has been created using Gatsby/React.
+This website works a salon template website.
+    The photos in About us and Gallery are subject to copyright.

 2.  **Developing**